“When you shift your state, your whole perspective and world shifts. Problems dissolve, villains become victims and compassion kicks in.”

 But the questions hadn’t gone away.
 When Cindy closed the magazine business after 11 years, she experienced a loss of identity, having tied herself for so long to titles such as “publisher” and “writer.”
 She realized that the labels most of use to identify ourselves are not what really matter, and started looking more deeply into why we feel the need to define ourselves at all.

 By late 2002, the questions got so powerful that Cindy began actively searching for answers.
 She investigated and considered a wide variety of religions and teachings, but none satisfied, and her craving for truth without “the social trappings of religions” only grew stronger.
-In the end, Cindy settled on studying Zen.
+In the end, she settled on studying Zen.
 But only a few months into the practice, something happened that intensified her quest and ultimately led her to understand that, rather than needing to find the answers, there is no need for the questions at all.

 Look inside—and nowhere else

 In March 2003, Cindy’s stepfather—known to her as “Dad”—attempted suicide.
-He shot himself in the head and chest, and Cindy discovered his unconscious body.
+He shot himself in the head and chest, and she discovered his unconscious body.
 The doctors determined that there was too much brain damage for her father to regain consciousness, so the family removed life support and he passed away one week after the shooting, with Cindy by his side.

 That experience resulted in three months of intense grief for Cindy, but it also prompted her to vow, as she left the hospital after her father’s death, “that it would not be for nothing.”
 She committed herself to exploring the answers to her questions and finding a way to “control her state no matter what” (or so she described it at the time).